ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/session/counters/counters-and-other-features.markdown

     To index a document's Counters by name, use [CounterNamesFor](../../../indexes/indexing-counters#indexes--indexing-counters).

 * **Counter-Values indexing**
-    Indexing by Counter-value is **not** provided, because it may initiate re-indexing intensive enough to hurt performance.
+    Indexing by Counter-value is **not** provided, changing the Counter's value will not trigger indexing of the document.
+    Counters are designed for high-throughput scenarios and cannot afford the re-indexing cost of each change.

 ---

 ###Counters and Queries

-You can create queries using code, or send the server raw queries for execution.
+Create queries **using code**, or send the server **raw queries** for execution.

-Either way, you can **query documents by Counter-names** but **not** filter results by Counter values.
+* Either way, you can query Counters **by name** but **not by value**.
   This is because queries are generally [based on indexes](../../../start/getting-started#example-iii---querying), and Counter values are [not indexed](../../../client-api/session/counters/counters-and-other-features#counters-and-indexing).
+* Counter values **can** be [projected](../../../../indexes/querying/projections) from query results, as demonstrated in the following examples.
+  This way a client can get Counter values from a query without downloading whole documents.

 * Use [Session.Query](../../../client-api/session/querying/how-to-query#session.query) to code queries yourself.
    * **Returned Counter Value**: **Accumulated**